Sunday Supper is an Amazon Associate and may receive compensation for purchases made through affiliate links.

 If you’re making sweet empanada dough, you will also need sugar.

 Empanadas are essentially hand pies.
 They’re fried or baked pastries filled with savory or sweet fillings.
-Empanadas are a Mexican food, but you can find the same type of dish all over the world, from Puerto Rico’s Empanadillas (or Pastelillos) to Portugal’s Rissóis.
+Empanadas are Mexican food, but you can find the same type of dish all over the world, from Puerto Rico’s Empanadillas (or Pastelillos) to Portugal’s Rissóis.

 You can use any kind of dough you like to make your empanadas, from pizza dough to pie dough.
 I like to make my own recipe for empanada dough that’s super easy and uses simple ingredients.
 Even a total beginner to baking can make this dough.